Loner Life in Another World: Students

 Avid fans of anime and games, they are amongst the strongest students due to their knowledge of isekai, which allowed them to choose magic skills.
 While they were originally helping the rest of the class, a series of mistaken events causes their classmates to drive them away.
-While the Nerds seem to be the group Haruka is closest to, he declines to join them, thinking that his low Level status will bring them down.
+While the Nerds seem to be the group Haruka is closest to, he declines to join them, thinking that his low Level status will hold them back.